Ankit-Ghosh/Blog_App/README.md

-Sure!
-Here's a suggested README content for your GitHub repository, "Blog_App."
-You can adjust the content based on the specific features and functionality of your project:

----

 # Blog App

 A simple and interactive web-based Blog Application built with PHP, HTML, CSS, and JavaScript.
 This project allows users to create, view, edit, and delete blog posts, providing a comprehensive platform for managing blog content.
 The application features user authentication and session management to ensure secure access.